tbarn/new-website/posts/why-i-want-to-explore-streaming.md

 I'm thinking part lo-fi beats/part educational/part just coworking with me.
 I have no idea if it will be a snooze fest or just okay, but we will see!
 I already have a few people who would want to be guests on the show too.

+But before that, I am going to try to stream a little personal website development.
+Over the holiday break it was fun to work on, so I think it is a perfect candidate for something I want to get better at in my personal time while having a little fun and getting to learn about streaming on Twitch.
+We'll see how it goes!

 Note: I am going to keep updating this blog post as I explore this idea.